Ceciliaugarte/ToDoList-Frontend/README.md

 - React Router DOM
 - Redux (for state management)
 - Axios (for API requests)

+## Architecture:

+### General Overview
+The frontend is built using React, Tailwind CSS used for styling, providing a utility-first approach for designing components.
+Redux is utilized for managing application state, allowing centralized data management across components.
+React Router DOM handles navigation within the application, enabling routing between different pages.

+### Security:
+Security is managed using JSON Web Tokens (JWT) for user authentication.
+JWT tokens are stored locally and included in API requests to authenticate users and securely grant access to their data and actions.

 ## Features:
 - Create a user